ariesbabu/ocp-gitp/docs/ocp_ipi_install/ocp_ipi_pre_reqs.md

 1. Logon to UserXX-LinuxToolsVM

 2. Go to Terminal in ``VSCode`` on the browser
+3.
+4. Create a folder under your user name from cluster lookup site (if you are in a lab environment)

    ```bash title="Use your user number - for example ocpuser01"
    cd $HOME